Skip to content

 The API allows the returned structured data to be displayed in a number of different ways, depending on the clinician's needs.
 It also allows for the data to be saved, charted, and trended within the EPR.

-To help you implement the API, our team has built demo clients and tools to help with the tricky business of displaying a standards-compliant Growth Chart.
+To help you implement the API, our team has built reference implementations and reusable UI components to help take the pain out of displaying an RCPCH standards-compliant Growth Chart, as well as simplifying and standardising the integration process.
 These tools are all open source and permissively licensed to allow code reuse in your application without affecting the Intellectual Property rights of your developed solution.
 For more information on licensing see Licensing and Copyright.

 Current Scope